-Following consideration of Principle 2, the Board has not constituted a Nomination Committee.
+Following consideration of Principle 2, for the financial period to which this report relates, the Board did not constitute a Nomination Committee.
 Rather, the Board has determined, that given its current size and experience, the tasks normally undertaken by a Nomination Committee are better performed by the full Board itself.
+Since the end of the financial period the Board has determined that the role of Remuneration and Human Resources Committee will be expanded to also undertake the functions of a nomination committee.
+The committee is now known as the Remuneration, Human Resources & Nominations Committee.
+The committee's charter is available from the company's website www.eqt.com.au.